-The very first unsupervised learning application to phase transition recognition is proposed by Ref.~\cite{2016PhRvB..94s5105W} where neither the order parameter, thus the presence of a phase transition, nor the location of the critical point need to be provided.
-Specifically on the example of 2D classical Ising model, the principal component analysis (PCA) is adopted to extract the most significant components for the collected configurations of the system, then the projection of the spin configurations onto the first two principal components just automatically split into clusters matching well with the corresponding physical phases (see left of Fig.~\ref{fig:pca_ising}).
-The proposed simple PCA phase exploration approach was also shown successful in the Ising model with a conserved order parameter.
-In Ref.~\cite{2017PhRvE..95f2122H} this simple unsupervised learning techniques is also extended to different physical models, including the square and triangular-lattice Ising models, the Blume--Capel model, the biquadratic-exchange spin-1 Ising (BSI) model and the 2D XY model.
-It got confirmed that the extracted principal components can allow exploration of symmetry-breaking induced phase structure, can also help to identify the phase transition type and locating the transition points.
+The pioneering application of unsupervised learning to phase transition recognition was introduced in Ref.~\cite{2016PhRvB..94s5105W}, where neither the knowledge of the order parameter, indicating the presence of a phase transition, nor the location of the critical point was necessitated.
+Specifically illustrated through the 2D classical Ising model, Principal Component Analysis (PCA) was employed to extract the most significant components for the collected configurations of the system, and then the projection of the spin configurations onto the first two principal components just automatically split into clusters matching well with the corresponding physical phases (see left of Fig.~\ref{fig:pca_ising}).
+The proposed simple PCA phase exploration approach also exhibited success in analyzing the Ising model with a conserved order parameter.
+Extending this rudimentary unsupervised learning phase identification approach, Ref.~\cite{2017PhRvE..95f2122H} applied it to various physical models, including the square and triangular-lattice Ising models, the Blume--Capel model, the biquadratic-exchange spin-1 Ising (BSI) model and the 2D XY model.
+The study affirmed that the extracted principal components could facilitate the exploration of symmetry-breaking induced phase structure, besides aiding in identifying the phase transition type and locating the transition points.